Coldog2333/Coldog2333.github.io/_pages/about.md

 - Biomedical Language Model
 - Chain-of-thought Finetuning

 Any collaboration or discussion is welcome!
+And I am also recruiting Research Assistant (RA) at NII LLMC.
+Please feel free to contact me with your CV/Resume via jiang (at) nii.ac.jp, if you are interested in this position. :)

 # 🔥 News
+- *2025.05*: 🎉 A paper was accepted as the ACL 2025 findings.
+- *2025.04*: 🎉 Our paper achieved the Best Presentation Award (最優秀賞) at 13th AAMT Seminar.
 - *2025.04*: 🎉 A journal paper was published in IEEE Access.
-- *2024.11*: 🎉 The paper about JMedBench was accepted by COLING 2025.
+- *2024.11*: 🎉 A paper was accepted by COLING 2025.
-- *2024.09*: 🎉 A paper about pre-training sequence design was accepted as the EMNLP 2024 findings.
-- *2024.01*: 💪🏻 A survey paper for SciLMs has been completed.

 # 📖 Educations
 - *2022.04 - Now*, Ph.D. candidate in Computer Science, The University of Tokyo.